Banks using Early Warning Systems are a step closer to unlocking the potential of Advanced Analytics

 How Do Early Warning Systems Prepare Banks for Loan Defaults?

-Big Data and Predictive Analytics Capabilities
+Enables Big Data Monitoring for Predictive Analytics

-Big Data Analytics (BDA) collects, organizes, processes and analyzes large, diverse (structured and unstructured) and complex sets of data.
-Predictive Analytics helps predict future events mainly referring to specific types of analysis on current activities, market standing, and backward-forward linkages.
+Big Data Analytics (BDA) collects, organizes, processes, and analyses large, diverse (structured and unstructured) and complex sets of data.
+It helps build systems for 'Predictive Analytics' to predict future events using data on a borrower's current activities, market standing, and backward-forward linkages.

-24/7/365 Borrower Account Monitoring
+Automated 24x7x365 Borrower Account Monitoring

-Factoring News Alerts and Social Media
+Uses Alternative Data - News Alerts and Social Media

-Interactive dashboard available in the EWS system to view borrower wise details.
-Heat map on risk categorization on all borrowers is provided to easily identify the ones that required immediate attention.
+Interactive dashboards are available in the EWS system to view borrower-wise details.
+Heat maps on risk categorization on all borrowers are provided to easily identify the ones that required immediate attention.